 You have the right to an interpreter if English is not your first language.
+If you are or appear under 18 an appropriate adult should be called.

 STOP AND SEARCH: You're not legally required to give your name and address under any stop and search power, see below website for more details.
 Legally you must be told the reason and the power that you are being searched under.